Frequently Asked Questions

 How does BC prepare students to study abroad?

 All BC students are required to attend a mandatory OIP pre-departure orientation session during the semester prior to departure.
-Students will also receive a Handbook for Study Abroad which provides information on study abroad policies, procedures and other recommendations, as well as BC program-specific information.
+Students will also receive a Study Abroad Handbook which provides information on study abroad policies, procedures and other recommendations, as well as BC program-specific information.
 The programs also provide on-site orientation upon arrival in the host city

 What is the visa process?